Two Datasets Are Better Than One: Method of Double Moments for 3-D Reconstruction in Cryo-EM: Conclusion

 In this paper, we introduced a new moment-based algorithm for 3-D reconstruction in cryo-electron microscopy that fuses information from multiple datasets.
 By jointly using one dataset with uniformly distributed viewing angles and another with non-uniform orientations, we demonstrated that the 3-D reconstruction problem becomes more tractable when leveraging complementary orientation distributions.
 In particular, we established stronger uniqueness guarantees for recovery from first- and second-order moments than previously available.
 We further developed an efficient numerical algorithm based on alternating optimization, where each subproblem admits a closed-form update via convex relaxation.
 Numerical experiments confirm that our method achieves accurate molecular reconstructions up to prescribed bandlimits.
 Overall, this work highlights the potential of data fusion in cryo-EM, showing that combining datasets collected under different conditions can fundamentally improve identifiability and reconstruction accuracy.

 Looking ahead, several promising research directions arise from this work.
 One important avenue is to develop statistical tests to assess whether experimentally collected datasets exhibit uniform distributions of viewing angles.
 Another is to extend our framework to handle higher bandlimits $L$ through suitable modifications of Algorithm~\ref{alg:modm}.
 Incorporating image shifts and optical aberration effects directly into the model, rather than relying on preprocessing, is another natural next step.
+In particular, random translational errors induce a frequency-dependent damping of the moments whose correction may become ill-conditioned, leading to additional computational challenges.
 Lastly but perhaps most importantly, the broader data fusion paradigm introduced here may offer substantial benefits within cryo-EM itself, particularly for maximum likelihood and Bayesian inference frameworks, and may also extend to other reconstruction algorithms and imaging modalities, offering a unified perspective on how complementary datasets can enhance structural inference.

 \paragraph{Acknowledgments.} A.S. and S.X. (and O.M. for part of the work) were supported in part by AFOSR FA9550-23-1-0249, NSF DMS 2510039, NIH/NIGMS R01GM13678001, and the Simons Foundation Math+X Investigator Award.
 J.K. was supported in part by NSF DMS 2309782, NSF DMS 2436499, NSF CISE-IIS 2312746, DE SC0025312, and the Sloan Foundation.